aritzmetal/react-mic-waver/README.md

 ### Example

-The `MediaStreamProvider` and also the `useMediaStream` hook come with the `AudioVisualiser` default export as a little plus if you don't need a complex custom implementation of the stream context.
+The `MediaStreamProvider` and also the `useMediaStream` hook come with the `AudioVisualiser` default export as a little controller that works out of the box if you don't need a complex custom implementation of the stream context.
 The stream generated is passed as a parameter to the `AudioVisualiser` component to generate the analyzer over it and render the wave.

 #### Wrapper Element
 ```tsx